fernandojunior/nubank-data-science-puzzle/README.md

 ## License

-The source.R is relesed under The MIT License.
+The source.R is Released under The MIT License.
 Copyright (c) 2016 Fernando Felix do Nascimento Junior.